 Because of that, there’s no perfect way to settle these subjective debates.

-So with that said… Here’s my list of the greatest anime of all time for 2018.
+With that said… Here’s my list of the greatest

 Monster does one thing well: express the “inner monster” within all of us.

 All it takes is the wrong set of circumstances to trigger someone on a dark path.
 Awakening an evil we never thought ourselves capable of.

 Violet Evergarden shines because of its heartfelt, emotional story telling.

 You don’t just feel empathy towards the main character, you also feel it for the support characters who show up along the way.

 Violet Evergarden mixes beautiful scenes, amazing animation, and

 Clannad season 1 was good, but it doesn’t even compare to the greatness of season 2.

 Like Violet Evergarden, Clannad After Story is filled with pain and sadness.
 Both of which few

 That’s what makes